 PVD Products' standard systems come in two types of chambers, a box-style chamber or a cylindrical chamber.
 These chamber styles lend themselves to the use of removable internal shields for easy cleaning.
-PVD Products does not use spherical chambers (as used by several competitors) for deposition as spherical chambers are very difficult to clean the deposited thin films that build up on the chamber walls.
+PVD Products does not use spherical chambers (as used by several competitors) for deposition, as these make it very difficult to clean the deposited material that builds up on the chamber walls.

 All of our box chambers are bolted to support frames that include casters and leveling pads.
 The frames can include either one or two standard 19-inch wide racks to house the various electronic components and also serve as the optical train and laser support table.